 While the Oman visa on arrival was still available earlier this year, as of March, it was replaced with the Oman electronic visa.
 There are 67 countries whose citizens who were eligible for a visa on arrival, but now they all must apply online for their visa.

-Since the Oman visa on arrival is no longer available, everyone who is eligible must apply for an Oman e-visa.
-However, the process is entirely online, which makes it simpler than standing in line at the service counter in an airport. iVisa can help you apply and obtain your visa in as little as 12 hours, and all you have to do is fill in the application form.
+Since the Oman visa on arrival is no longer available, everyone who is eligible must apply for an Oman eVisa.
+However, the process is entirely online, which makes it simpler than standing in line at the service counter in an airport. iVisa can help you apply and obtain your visa in as little as 1 Business Day, and all you have to do is fill in the application form.

-The idea of conditional visa is not so common among visa policies around the world, but it does work for Oman.
+The idea of a conditional visa is not so common among visa policies around the world, but it does work for Oman.
 To understand what it means, I will give you an example.
-The citizens of India do not qualify for an electronic visa, and as a result, they need to go to the nearest embassy of Oman to get their document.
-However, there are instances when an Indian national can apply for an Oman e-visa.
+The citizens of India do not qualify for an electronic visa, and as a result, they need to go to the nearest Embassy of Oman to get their documents.
+However, there are instances when an Indian national can apply for an Oman eVisa.
 He or she needs to meet a particular requirement, and that is to have a valid visa or a residence permit issued by one of the following countries: the United States, the United Kingdom, Australia, Canada, or Japan.
-So, the term ‘conditional’ comes from the fact that a particular nationality can apply for an e-visa only if he or she has a valid visa or a residence permit from one of the above countries.
+So, the term ‘conditional’ comes from the fact that a particular nationality can apply for an eVisa only if he or she has a valid visa or a residence permit from one of the above countries.